What Is Stale Data? Detection and Prevention

 We think that's backwards.

-Key Takeaways: Combating Stale Data
+Key Takeaways: Managing Stale Data

-Stale data refers to outdated or irrelevant data that no longer reflects current reality.
+Stale data refers to outdated or irrelevant information that no longer reflects current reality.
 Unlike other data quality issues, stale data passes validation — it's just wrong because the world moved on while your pipelines lagged.

 Written by Alex Kimball